 Oh yes, clearly it’s love. *eye roll*

-Batman and the Joker are madly in love with each other.
-Well, maybe in your fanfic they are but I really doubt it—no, I know Batman has absolutely no interest in the Joker.
+Apparently some people think Batman and the Joker are madly in love with each other.
+Well, maybe in your fanfic they are, but I really doubt it—no, I know Batman has absolutely no interest in the Joker.

 Now don’t get your panties all in a twist.
 That doesn’t mean the Joker isn’t interested in Batman, but we’re discussing Batman’s sexuality today.
 We’ll come back to the Joker’s another time.